-Restricted funds in respect of the National Offenders Management Service, The Allen Lane Foundation, Lloyds Bank Foundation, Eleanor Rathbone Charitable Trust and Noel Buxton are for the purpose of Prison Circles of Support and Accountability.
-Restricted funds in respect of The Worshipful Company of Weavers, The Rayne Foundation and The People's Postcode Lottery are for the purposes of the Young Persons Circles of Support and Accountability.
+Restricted funds in respect of the National Offenders Management Service and Noel Buxton are for the purpose of Prison Circles of Support and Accountability.
+Restricted funds in respect of The Worshipful Company of Weavers, The Rayne Foundation, HMPPS and Children in Need are for the purposes of the Young People's Projects.
 The restricted funds in respect of Big Lottery are for the purpose of Community Circles of Support and Accountability.
-The Restricted funds in respect of The Restricted funds in respect of The Henry Smith Charity, the PCC Community Fund and Carringtons are for the purpose of the Prevention Project.
+The Restricted funds in respect of The Henry Smith Charity, the PCC Community Fund and Carringtons are for the purpose of the Prevention Project.